- Version 15.x

 IP Pinning is a security feature that helps protect against unauthorized access by ensuring that Teleport users can only access resources from the IP address they used during the login process.
 This helps minimize the risk of compromised credentials being used from different locations.

 Observed IP - IP of the client.
-Teleport records this from the direct connection of the user or, if it's enabled, a load balancer through the PROXY protocol.
+Teleport records this from the direct connection of the user, or via PROXY protocol or "X-Forwarded-For" headers if these features are enabled at the load balancer.

 Pinned IP - IP of the client, observed during the login process and embedded in the user's certificates.